-The AMC TV Series "The Walking Dead" may not fit the inspirational/uplifting genre of some Counterfear tools, but it is such a fantastic series.
+The AMC TV Series "The Walking Dead" may not fit the inspirational/uplifting genre of some Counterfear tools, but it is a fantastic series.
 It is entirely about fear, countering fear, resilience, problem-solving, connection, community... and vision.
 It is also very much about creating and holding space... often quite literally.
+Also, disaster preparedness, security itself, emergency management, devolution, and is in the dystopian/post-apocalypse genre.
 Well worth the watch.
 Well, if you have a strong stomach.

 From the site: "Vault is a community of founders, innovators, entrepreneurs, starters and creatives.
 In short, we're big idea people, and we're building the bright future of Iowa together."

 Holocaust survivor Marion Blumenthal Lazan lecture based on her book "Four Perfect Pebbles" - at Bradley University, Michel Student Center, Marty Theater, Peoria, IL.

 "Quad4: Realm of Your Highest Impact and Highest Risk:" Chris McGoff at TEDxRockCreekPark.
 This is a Counterfear Anchorpoint, because it is a rare, short look at what we need to do to solve wicked problems.
 Also check out Chris McGoff's website and book "The PRIMES," another posted Counterfear resource.
 The website has videos and a summary of each of the PRIMES.